Asheville Travel Guide

 Nestled in the Blue Ridge Mountains, the beautiful town of Asheville has long been a haven for artists, poets, and visionaries.
 A rugged region of majestic terrain, the Paris of the South is a cultural epicentre with extensive displays of wonderfully preserved Art Deco, Beaux Arts, and Neoclassical architectural triumphs.

 These structures hint at Asheville's fascinating history as an elite getaway during America's Gilded Age.
 One of its premier cultural attractions is the Biltmore Estate, one of the largest homes in the country, opened in 1895 by George Vanderbilt.

 Today, its magnificent grounds boast a luxurious inn, stunning gardens, and an award-winning winery.
 Its 8,000 acres offer visitors an abundance of outdoor activities, including hiking, mountain biking, fly fishing, rafting, and golfing.

 Downtown Asheville is a vibrant destination for both tourists and locals, with buzzing arts and music scenes.
 The Urban Trail offers visitors a comprehensive understanding of the town, with its 30 landmark sculptures, arranged along a lovely walk through downtown streets, revealing Asheville's legends and lore.

 Countless galleries showcase hundreds of artists, from fine art to folk art and traditional mountain crafts.
-The music and performing arts scene include a symphony orchestra, an opera company, and dozens of venues for bluegrass, folk, jazz, and blues, as well as rock and alternative music.
+The music and performing arts scene includes a symphony orchestra, an opera company, and dozens of venues for bluegrass, folk, jazz, and blues, as well as rock and alternative music.

 The local writers' scene is thriving, and Asheville natives like Thomas Wolfe, whose boyhood home is now a historic site downtown, and Charles Frazier, who penned Cold Mountain have had significant impacts in the literary world.